-Gelfoam is a material used in fresh open wounds to stop bleeding.
-The Gelfoam is put directly on the base of the wound.
-It helps the blood to form a clot.
-Another bandage is put on top of the Gelfoam to protect it and keep it in place.
+An absorbable gelatin sponge is a material used in fresh open wounds to stop bleeding.
+It's put directly on the base of the wound and helps the blood form a clot.
+Another bandage is put on top of the dressing to protect it and keep it in place.

-The Gelfoam material that touches the wound base will dissolve or fall off with the scab.
-Any Gelfoam that’s left may be taken off during a follow-up visit.
+The material that touches the wound base will dissolve or fall off with the scab.
+Any material that’s left may be taken off during a follow-up visit.

 Keep the dressing dry until the next dressing change or visit with your healthcare provider.
-Bathe with your dressing out of the water, protected with a large, rubber-banded plastic bag.
+Bathe with your dressing out of the water, protected with a large, rubber-banded or taped plastic bag, if it's on an extremity.
 Be careful that the rubber bands are not too tight, cutting off circulation.
+If the dressing is can't be covered with a bag, you may need to only take a sponge bath around it.
 If the dressing becomes wet, it will need to be changed.

 If you were advised to change the dressing at home: